JulienOrain/documentation/docs/guides/other/migrate-manifest/index.md

 ---
 # Migrate Deprecated Manifests

 Reliably's new [manifest structure](/docs/guides/slo/define-slos/#yaml-manifest) allows you to declare your SLOs as entities leveraging a structure based on `labels`.
 This allows you to define your SLOs in a more powerful way than before.
-[Objectives, Indicators, Results and Behaviour](/docs/guides/how-it-works/objectives-indicators-results-and-behaviour/), explains in detail the new way Reliaby's API and CLI work.
+[Objectives, Indicators, Results and Behaviour](/docs/guides/how-it-works/objectives-indicators-results-and-behaviour/), explains in detail the new way Reliably's API and CLI work.
 Here we will walk you through how to migrate from our deprecated structure, to our new one.

 ## Change In Structure